Dear reader of ADxS.org, please excuse the disruption.

 • Regular physical check-up when administering medication

 • Dosage: trying to eliminate all ADHD symptoms through medication would be malpractice.
-Non-affected people have 9 out of 32 symptoms (of the total symptom list ⇒ Total symptom list according to manifestations) frequently, sufferers have 26 out of 32 symptoms frequently.
+Non-affected people have 9 out of 32 symptoms (of the total symptom list ⇒ Total symptom list according to manifestations) frequently, people with ADHD have 26 out of 32 symptoms frequently.
 Trying to completely eliminate even the “healthy” 9 symptoms would inevitably lead to an overdose.

-We have witnessed astonishing changes in those affected as a result of medication and therapeutic measures, with the quality of life improving immensely within just one year in some cases.
+We have witnessed amazing changes in people with ADHD as a result of medication and therapeutic measures, with the quality of life improving immensely within just one year in some cases.

-The changes were particularly impressive in those patients who patiently and consistently took advantage of every opportunity to improve.
-Hardly any of those affected found all the forms of therapy they tried to be useful.
-In our opinion, the most successful patients were those who did not expect individual measures to be successful, but who consistently tried one measure after another until a satisfactory condition was achieved.
+The changes were particularly impressive in those people with ADHD who persistently and consistently took every opportunity to improve.
+Barely any of the people with ADHD found all of the forms of therapy they tried to be useful.
+In our opinion, the most successful people with ADHD were those who did not expect any particular measure to be successful, but who consistently tried one measure after another until a satisfactory condition was achieved.
 Once one therapeutic measure was completed, the next one followed, but only as much at a time as was manageable.

 4.3.
 Medication breaks

 Many doctors recommend that their patients take a medication break of at least one week at least once a year to determine whether medication is still required.
-It is hardly conceivable that a state of “no longer needing” has occurred without the (previously unchanged) medication no longer being perceived as appropriate.
+It is barely conceivable that a state of “no longer needing” has occurred without the (previously unchanged) medication no longer being perceived as appropriate.
 Normally, a decreasing “need” at a constant dosage should cause symptoms of an overdose.
-We therefore assume that cases in which those affected no longer notice any difference to the previous medicated state during the medication break are more likely to be related to reduced demands in the environment (vacation/holiday) or to the development of tolerance.
+We therefore suspect that cases in which people with ADHD no longer notice any difference to their previous medicated state during the medication break are more likely to be related to reduced demands in the environment (vacation/holiday) or to the development of tolerance.

 Such a break from medication should always be weighed up against the background of the increased risk of accidents during this time.